 The first step is to show up to court or hire a Columbus traffic ticket attorney to show up for you.
 This allows you and your traffic attorney to access the evidence that police and prosecutors intend to use at a trial.

 Hiring a speeding ticket defense lawyer will give you a legal ally who acts only on your behalf and knows how to do things like confirm the proper use and accuracy of a LIDAR device.
+We will also be able to educate you on your rights in relation to Ohio speed limit laws.

-Up until the conclusion of a trial, you can have your criminal defense attorney work on negotiating a plea deal to a charge that requires paying a reduced fine and/or spares you penalty points.
+Up until the conclusion of a trial, you can have your criminal defense attorney work on negotiating a plea deal to a charge that requires paying a reduced fine and/or spare you penalty points.
 You could also succeed in having your ticket dismissed due to lack of evidence or problems with how evidence was collected and presented.

-Colin Maher of the Columbus, Ohio-based Maher Law Firm has a strong track record of defending drivers throughout Franklin County.
 He offers free phone consultations, and he takes most cases for a flat fee.
 To learn if he can help you with an Ohio speeding ticket or other alleged traffic offense, call him at (614) 205-2208 or connect with him online.